pacman-project/poseEstimation/README.md

 http://pointclouds.org/downloads/source.html

+In order to use the module inside pacman place it at the same level with the pacman folder.

+In order to use the module with ROS, relative paths need to be replaced with full paths in the following files:

+    - parametersFiles/config.txt
+    - if a config file is not provided, it will use the default parameters defined in include/ParametersPoseEstimation.h, which also need to be updated

 Example files
 -------------

 There are two options:
-a) record a scene using the Kinect sensor (set in the configuration file usekinect = 1) Running the executable demo_Task5.1 will use as input the frame grabbed from the Kinect sensor.
+a) record a scene using the Kinect sensor (set in the configuration file usekinect = 1) Running the executable build/executionControl will use as input the frame grabbed from the Kinect sensor.

+check the paths provided in parametersFiles/config.txt and in src/executionControl

 b) use an already recorded scene as input (set in the configuration file usekinect = 0) To visualize the scene you can use pcl_viewer